huang12211/Test_Case_Generator_AI/README.md

 Open your browser and navigate to the Studio UI: `https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:2024`.

 ## Current Status of Project
-- You can as the AI_Agent to create one TC at a time, and provide it with Human feedback to assess its completeness.
+- You can ask the AI_Agent to create multiple test cases at a time to cover all of the software requirements that are releated to the feature you want to test.
+You can then provide it with Human feedback to fill in any holes in the test cases that are generated in the outputs folder.

+Note: I have omitted the inputs that I used to run this AI Agent due to the confidential nature of this information.